davidmathei/ceusdosul-site/content/about/_index.en.md

 title: "About"
 description: "Why a mobile observatory?"
 featured_image: "/images/david_astronomia-63.jpg"
-MetaDesc: "Our mobilre observatory makes stargazing possible all over the western Algarve region.
-From binoculars to a large dobsanian reflector we have all the tools necessary to enjoy the dark skies."
+MetaDesc: "Our mobile observatory makes stargazing possible all over the western Algarve region.
+From binoculars to a large dobsonian reflector we have all the tools necessary to enjoy the dark skies."
 weight: 50
 ---